go-gost/v2.gost.run/content/load-balancing.en.md

 When more than one node is assigned to a level, GOST places the nodes in the same node group in the specified order.

-Each time a client sends a request, the proxy chain first determines a path to perform node selection (random or round-robin) for each node group.
+Each time a client sends a request, the proxy chain first determines a path to perform node selection (random, round-robin or fifo) for each node group.

 ![figure 02](/gost/img/lb02.png)